XavaDigital/ServerlessSaas/README.md

 Note: make sure you are on the Blaze plan of Firebase, otherwise you cannot connect to an external API (like Stripe).

-Note: If you want to start project locally with the Cloud Functions Emulator, make sure they have access to your environment variables by creating a .runtimeconfig.json.
+Note: If you want to start a project locally with the Cloud Functions Emulator, make sure they have access to your environment variables by creating a .runtimeconfig.json.
 There is an example file inside the project that you can copy and add your variables to.
 Or if you have already added your variables to firebase you can extract them with this command: `firebase functions:config:get > .runtimeconfig.json`.

 Note: Because we use TypeScript, we need to rebuild and run the emulators every time we make a change to our functions.
 This sucks a little, but luckily it's pretty fast.

 ```jsx
 npm run build && firebase emulators:start
 ```

 ## Emails with Postmark

 Every SaaS application needs to send some transactional emails.
 Think about sending a welcome email to new users, an email to invite new users to your company/team, and an email to notify you whenever that team member has joined.

-Sending these type of emails can be done easily with Cloud Functions.
+Sending these types of emails can be done easily with Cloud Functions.
 You can call the function from your front-end application, or you can listen to changes in your Firestore to trigger an email.

 In this project, we have a couple of emails we send out by using [Postmark](https://postmarkapp.com/).
 This is one of the many email providers that is specialized in sending transactional emails.
 We have tried out different providers for this starter-kit and found that Postmark is in our opinion the best fit.
-They provide a higher delivery rate than most other prodivder and also some great email templates to get started quickly.
+They provide a higher delivery rate than most other providers and also some great email templates to get started quickly.

-If you rather want to use a different provider, you could easily adjust the related the Cloud Functions to fit your needs.
-For example Sendgrid, has a very similar npm package to acieve the same thing.
+If you rather want to use a different provider, you could easily adjust the related Cloud Functions to fit your needs.
+For example, Sendgrid has a very similar npm package to acieve the same thing.
 Just make sure you provide the correct link (including the teamId) to the "team invite" email.

-This project includes th following Cloud Functions that trigger an email:
+This project includes the following Cloud Functions that trigger an email:

 - `onNewUserSetup` - This function is automatically called whenever a new user signs up and sends out a welcome email.
 - `sendTeamInviteEmail` - This is a callable function and will be called from the `invite/index.ts` page.